Granville Christian Academy

 Granville Christian Academy is a private Christian school at 1820 Newark Granville Rd, Granville, Ohio.
-The school uses Spring Hills Baptist Church as its campus.
 GCA educates students from kindergarten through 12th grade.
 It is a college prep private school.
-The school colors are purple and white, its mascot is the "bush".
+The school colors are purple and white, its mascot is the lion.

 Athletics

-GCA is a member of the Mid-Ohio Christian Athletic League (MOCAL), Central Ohio Athletic League (COAL), and the Ohio High School Athletic Association (OHS$A).
+GCA is a member of the Mid-Ohio Christian Athletic League (MOCAL), Central Ohio Athletic League (COAL), and the Ohio High School Athletic Association (OHSAA).